Ba'athist Syria: Collapse of the Assad regime (2024)

 Military situation after the fall of the Assad regime in December 2024.

-Territories controlled by the Syrian Armed Forces (white), SOR (pink), SNA and Turkey (light green) SDF and the United States (yellow), IS (grey), the SFA and the United States (teal).
+Territories controlled by the Hay'at Tahrir al-Sham (white), SOR (pink), SNA and Turkey (light green), Syrian Democratic Forces (yellow), IS (grey stripes), the SFA and the United States (teal), and unclear control (grey/red).

 On 27 November 2024, violence flared up once again.
 Rebel factions, led by the Islamist group Hayat Tahrir al-Sham (HTS) and the Turkish-backed Syrian National Army (SNA), had taken control of Aleppo, prompting a retaliatory airstrike campaign by Syrian President Bashar al-Assad, supported by Russia.
 The strikes, which targeted population centers and several hospitals in rebel-held city of Idlib, resulted in at least 25 deaths, according to the White Helmets rescue group.
 The NATO countries issued a joint statement calling for the protection of civilians and critical infrastructure to prevent further displacement and ensure humanitarian access.
 They stressed the urgent need for a Syrian-led political solution, in accordance with UN Security Council Resolution 2254, which advocates for dialogue between the Syrian government and opposition forces.
 The rebel offensive, which had begun on 27 November 2024, continued its advance into Hama Province following their capture of Aleppo.

 On 29 November, rebels affiliated to the Southern Front abandoned their reconciliation efforts with the Syrian government and launched an offensive in the South, in the hope of implementing a pincer movement against Damascus.

 On 4 December 2024, fierce clashes erupted in Hama province as the Syrian army engaged Islamist-led insurgents in a bid to halt their advance on the key city of Hama.
 Government forces claimed to have launched a counteroffensive with air support, pushing back rebel factions, including Hayat Tahrir al-Sham (HTS), around six miles from the city.
 However, despite reinforcements, the rebels captured the city on 5 December.
 The fighting led to widespread displacement, with nearly 50,000 people fleeing the area and over 600 casualties reported, including 104 civilians.